My Brain Is Not For Picking

 To write requests that land a response, you need to address two questions:

-2. Am I making it easy for this person to help me?
+1. Do I make it clear and easy for this person to help me?

 Here are tips, and tough love, on how you can answer those two questions:

-Let’s use an example I hear often, “Hi Spencer, [long irrelevant backstory] and that’s why I’m thinking about working for a social impact company.
-Can you recommend some companies?”
+“Hi Spencer, [me me me me me] and that’s why I’m thinking about working for a social impact company.
+Can I set up some time to pick your brain about social impact companies?”

-This question falls into the category of broad recommendations like general feedback, or help in anyway you can.
-It also feels lazy.
-Show me you have already done some work to try and help yourself.
 I’m not here to do the work for you.
+Show me how you have already tried to help yourself.
 It is ok to say you are stuck after trying something on your own.
 Here is a full revision of our example:

 “Hi Spencer, I’m Jane.

-Your blog post on learning resources was super helpful!
-I use Rework for discovering social impact companies and thought it might be a nice addition to your list.
+Your blog post on social impact career advice was super helpful!
+I use Rework for discovering social impact companies and thought it might be a nice addition to your list of resources.

 I’m passionate about eliminating systemic poverty through financial access.
 I’m curious about domestic opportunities in startup companies related to micro-lending and education, but I’m hitting a wall on finding companies in Austin.

-Can you give me one new lead for my Austin hunt?”
+Can you share one new lead for my Austin hunt?”

 “Jane, glad you found the learning resources helpful.
-Thanks for the tip!
-For new leads, check out the companies at Center61 and my Guide to Austin Startup Scene”.
+Thanks for the ReWork tip!
+For new leads, check out the companies at ImpactHUB Austin and my Guide to Austin Startup Scene and look for companies in the Village Capital portfolio, I believe they made some Austin investments (Student Loan Genius and Upswing).

-1. Keep it short, but do not write one paragraph.
-Break up your sentences like Jane did above.
+1. Keep it short and break up your sentences like Jane did above.

 2. If you do not receive a response in 48 hours, email again.
 Try for a third time if you have to.
 If you can’t get through on three tries, then try a new strategy.
 Find your contact on LinkedIn or Twitter.